SEN Information Report

 The Citizenship programme at KS3 & 4 prepares students for transition to the next phase of education.
 Additional discussion and support are offered as required to individuals with special educational needs.

 III.
 Prepare for adulthood and independent living?

-Students are offered a wide variety of course choices at KS4 & 5 to give them the most appropriate opportunities following completion of compulsory education.
+Students are offered a wide variety of course choices at KS4 to give them the most appropriate opportunities following completion of compulsory education.
+A small number of identified students have access to a preparing for adulthood course as part of their choices for KS4 and receive additional careers advice from Ideas 4 Careers.
 In addition to this interview days are held for KS4 students to prepare them for job applications.

 - Where can I access further information?

-Further information about the school, a copy of the SEND policy can be found in our policies section.
+Further information about the school, a copy of the SEND policy can be found below: